Install the Bol Processor (BP3)

 👉 If you have previously downloaded an older version of the installer, your browser may be delivering the old version instead of the latest.
 The safest thing to do is to check the size of "BolProcessorInstaller.pkg" (reed below the Security section).
 If necessary, use a different browser for the download.

 This installer has been notarized, which means it contains information that allows Apple to certify its validity.
-The only changes you will have to confirm are standard software installation changes on your Mac.
+The only changes you will have to confirm are usual software installation procedures on your Mac.

-For geeks: The installer sets up user/group parameters in the "bolprocessor" folder: "daemon:admin" if XAMPP is the Apache server.
+For geeks using XAMPP or MAMP: The installer sets up user/group parameters in the "bolprocessor" folder: "daemon:admin" if XAMPP is the Apache server.
 If MAMP is used, the "<user_id>:admin" setting is retained.

 Once that's done, go down to the section Compile the 'bp' console.